This post has been updated as of May 2019

 Legendary customer Jeremy Bechtold generously sent in screenshots from Entourage 2004 & 2008.
-These email clients display ALT text, too.
+These email clients display ALT text too.
 Thanks, Jeremy!
-We’ve also been told that CSS styling also works in these clients.
+We’ve also learned that CSS styling also works in these clients.

-Now, one recurring glitch that came up during our testing was that a number of major email clients simply reject ALT text that exceeds the width of an image.
-For example, he’s two images in Outlook Express, with some fairly-long ALT text in one and a one-word description in the other:
+One recurring glitch that came up during our testing was that a number of major email clients simply reject ALT text that exceeds the width of an image.
+For example, here are two images in Outlook Express, with some fairly long ALT text in one and a one-word description in the other:

-So the takeaway here is to keep your descriptions short.
-Really short.
+The takeaway here is to keep your ALT text descriptions short and avoid sentences.
 Otherwise, they could disappear altogether.

 Tip: Style your ALT text with CSS (and not with header tags)

-This is a particularly useful technique for header graphics, logos and other images that require a little emphasis.
-Awesome customer @obxdesignworks contributed this image to show how he uses styled ALT text in the header of his emails:
+This is a good way to deal with header graphics, logos, or any images requiring emphasis.
+An awesome customer (@obxdesignworks) contributed this image to show how he uses styled ALT text in the header of his emails:

 Neat!
 However, as per the tip above, we’d probably keep our descriptions a little shorter.